-Avid Bookshop, an independent, community-based bookstore located in Athens, Georgia is challenging the constitutionality of the Gwinnett County Jail’s mail policy that bars Avid and other physical bookstores from shipping books to Jail residents.
+The University of Georgia School of Law’s First Amendment Clinic represents Avid Bookshop in challenging the constitutionality of the Gwinnett County Jail’s mail policy that bars physical bookstores from shipping books to jail residents.

-Avid has a protected First Amendment right to communicate with residents at the Gwinnett County Jail.
-But under the Jail’s current policy, book shipments from Avid are automatically returned, unopened, on the ground that Avid is not an “authorized retailer” approved by the Jail.
+Avid, an independent bookseller located in Athens, Georgia, has a protected First Amendment right to communicate with residents at the jail.
+But under current policy, books shipped by Avid are automatically returned, unopened, on the ground that Avid is not an “authorized retailer” approved by the jail.

-The Jail says the policy is necessary to avoid the introduction of contraband into the facility.
-But the Jail has no criteria or standards for designating authorized retailers and no process for booksellers to apply to become one.
-According to Jail officials, only Amazon and sometimes Barnes & Noble have been “authorized” to send books.
+Gwinnett County officials claim the “authorized retailer” policy is necessary to avoid the introduction of contraband into the facility.
+But the policy has no criteria or standards for designating authorized retailers and no process for booksellers to apply to become one.
+Only Amazon and sometimes Barnes & Noble have been “authorized” to send books.

-To date, the case has been advanced by students Alex Klein, Madi Blair, Alex Cross, and Clinic fellow Allyson Veile, working under the supervision of Clinic director Clare Norins.
+To date, this matter has been advanced by students Alex Klein, Madi Blair, Alex Cross, Patrick Johnson, Ellie Wilson-Wade, Adoris Gibbs, and Clinic fellows Allyson Veile and Ashley Fox, working under the supervision of Clinic director Clare Norins.

 Related news reports: Law360, Georgia Public Broadcasting, Atlanta News First, Atlanta Journal-Constitution, Fox 5 Atlanta